Functional-Genomics-Lab/Applied-Genomics/docs/chip-seq/nextflow.md

 - [Snakemake](https://snakemake.readthedocs.io/en/stable/)
 - [Nextflow](https://www.nextflow.io/)

-## What's nextflow?
+## What is Nextflow?

 Nextflow is an incredibly powerful and flexible workflow language.
 It's mainly used for bioinformatics analysis.

 ```nextflow
 #!/usr/bin/env nextflow